 Advanced Ads Pro automatically adds the new BuddyBoss Profile Field visitor condition when you activate BuddyBoss in your WordPress installation.
 This condition allows you to specify more precisely which profile data you want the ads to target.

 After you select this condition, you can choose from the created profile fields.
 You can enter specific values and define whether the profile field should contain them, start/end with them, (not) match them, and many other options.

-A typical use case for using this condition is to target ads to specific user groups.
+A typical use case for this condition is targeting ads to specific user groups.
 For example, if you ask in the user profiles the country where your users live, you could show country-specific Amazon ads to particular users.
 Or you could show media.net ads to your UK and Canada users while showing classified ads or AdSense ads to the rest of your users.

 Similarly, you can use any other requested profile information, e.g., gender, age, hobbies, and account type, to target ads.
 Maybe you don’t want to show certain user groups any ads at all.

 The BuddyBoss Profile Field visitor condition works in the stream placement and also combined with any ad and placement.
 So this way, you can also target your header ads or sidebar ads, for example, to specific user groups.

 Note: Please don’t forget to activate cache busting if you use this visitor condition on a website with an activated caching plugin.

 The impression tracking in the stream placements works only with the Database method, but not if you choose Frontend or Google Analytics.
 To ensure the functionality of the click tracking, you need to enable the link cloaking option.

 Some display and visitor conditions cannot work in the activity stream due to technical restrictions.
 Advanced Ads automatically hides those that you cannot use.

 Features based on cache busting do not work in the stream placements for technical reasons.
 This concerns options like, e.g., Refresh ads on the same spot or the AdBlock fallback.